apache/incubator-baremaps/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fgazetteerio%2Fgazetteer.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2Fgazetteerio%2Fgazetteer?ref=badge_shield)

-Gazetteer aims at creating high quality and open source vector tiles for web mapping.
+Gazetteer is an open source pipeline for producing Mapbox vector tiles from [OpenStreetMap](https://www.openstreetmap.org) with Postgis and Java.

-For now, the effort consists into creating a pipeline that imports data from OpenStreetMap into postgresql, which is then used to create vector tiles.
+It is inspired by [Osmosis](https://github.com/openstreetmap/osmosis), but it comes with additional features, such as the ability to:
+- Process data in parallel with the [Stream API](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html) of Java
+- Import data faster with the [COPY API](https://www.postgresql.org/docs/11/sql-copy.html) of Postgresql
+- Create postgis geometries on the fly with [JTS](https://github.com/locationtech/jts)
+- Create and serve customized [Mapbox Vector Tiles](https://docs.mapbox.com/vector-tiles/specification/)

-On the longer run, the project will include other data sources and be deployable as cloud native components.
+On the longer run, the aim of the project is to work with a variety of data sources in order to create highly specialized and customized maps.

 ## State of the map